jonahrudzki/spfy-dl/README.md

 # spfy-dl

 A lightweight Spotify downloader built with Node.js that allows you to download tracks, albums, and playlists using Spotify links.
-(*Note*: Changes to google/ytmusic api Oauth may render this project outdated as of 14/04/2026)
+(Note: Changes to google/ytmusic api Oauth may render this project outdated as of 14/04/2026)

 > This tool does not download audio directly from Spotify.
 It retrieves metadata from Spotify and sources audio from external providers.